voi-inc/artisan/README.md

 1. Add to pip
 2. Write tests for S3 sync using fake-s3: https://github.com/jubos/fake-s3
 3. Update ship to only push modified images
-4. Allow ship to push to github? or remote server?